Lamb Recipes

 Slow-Cooked Lamb Shanks with Buttered Jersey Royals

-Lamb shanks recipe are the perfect cut for slow cooking, simply braised with lots of lovely vegetables and served with buttered Jersey Royals.
+Lamb shanks are the perfect cut for slow cooking, simply braised with lots of lovely vegetables and served with buttered Jersey Royals.

 Prep time: 30 minutes